pauljmcreative/exchangagram-frontend/README.md

 * bcrypt
 * multer

+## Motivation
+* to change the world!
+* Wanted to get to know React better and what better way than diving into a 50+ component app (not including css files) where everything is connected to everything.

 ## Features
 * User account creation/storage with password hashing.
 * User authentication via json web tokens on sign in or sign up.